Texas SB4 could upend 100 years of US immigration law by empowering states

 Immigration enforcement at America’s southern border teetered on the edge of an uncertain new era Tuesday, as a flurry of rulings from federal courts grappled with whether a controversial Texas law can temporarily take effect.

 Texas Senate Bill 4, or SB4 for short, makes it a state crime to enter Texas illegally.
-Amidst court challenges from the Biden administration and others, however, the state has never been able to enforce the law.
+Amid court challenges from the Biden administration and others, however, the state has never been able to enforce the law.
 As recently as early Monday evening, Justice Samuel Alito extended a stay preventing SB4 from going into effect.

 But less than 24 hours later, an unsigned ruling from the full Supreme Court effectively reversed that order.
 If that wasn’t enough whiplash, hours later, a federal appeals court announced it would be hearing oral arguments concerning a more permanent stay of SB4.
 As quickly as the law could be enforced, it now couldn’t again.